 Oak cabinetry is a popular choice among homeowners because of its durability and unique wood appearance.
-Each cabinet’s uniform grain patterns come to life when light rays hit them.
+Each cabinet's uniform grain patterns come to life when light rays hit them.
 If you want to renovate your kitchen with a more traditional appearance, consider pairing your oak cabinets with luxurious flooring.
-This guide explores what flooring goes well with oak cabinets.
+This guide explores what flooring choices go well with oak cabinets.

 Tips for Choosing Flooring With Oak Cabinets

 As you design your new kitchen, be creative and figure out whether you want to establish a contrast or coordinate the color palette throughout the whole space.
-These tips can help you figure out the best type of flooring to go with your oak cabinets.
+These tips can help you figure out the best type of flooring to go with your oak wood cabinets.

 - Lighter colors create a contrast: Using two contrasting colors in one room demonstrates harmony between different decorative elements, especially the cabinets and flooring.
 Since your oak cabinets already have such a dark, luxurious color, you can find a light, contrasting tint to create balance in your kitchen.